 As a result of a dispute over royalty payments between Genentech and Hoechst, the question has arisen over whether royalty payment obligations under a licence agreement can survive an invalid or expired patent.
 The CJEU has ruled that an obligation to pay royalties must be adhered to even where no valid patent exists.

-What does Brexit mean for Digital Business?
+What does Brexit mean for Tech, Media and Comms businesses?

 Osborne Clarke’s Simon Neill and Rebecca Malone write for Cecile Park Publications – available here to CCP subscribers now and on OC.com from 31 August.
 For more information on the potential implications of Brexit for your business, click here.